sstaehli/ecmd7/doc/hugo/content/_index.md

 title: "Overview"
 ---

 This is the ECMD7 reference manual.
+The ECMD7 - Electronically Controlled Motor Driver - is a 500W, three-phase bridge for supply voltages from 10 to 60V.

 ![ECMD7 PCB](files/3d.png)